MannLabs/alphamap/README.md

 AlphaMap can be installed and used on Windows and MacOS.
 There are three different types of installation possible:

-* [**One-click GUI installataion:**](#one-click-gui-installation) Choose this installation if you only want the GUI and/or keep things as simple as possible.
+* [**One-click GUI installation:**](#one-click-gui-installation) Choose this installation if you only want the GUI and/or keep things as simple as possible.
-* [**Pip installataion:**](#pip-installation) Choose this installation if you want to use AlphaMap as a Python package in an existing Python 3.8 environment (e.g. a Jupyter notebook).
+* [**Pip installation:**](#pip-installation) Choose this installation if you want to use AlphaMap as a Python package in an existing Python 3.8 environment (e.g. a Jupyter notebook).
 If needed, the GUI can be installed with pip as well.
-* [**Developer installataion:**](#developer-installation) Choose this installation if you are familiar with CLI tools, [conda](https://docs.conda.io/en/latest/) and Python.
+* [**Developer installation:**](#developer-installation) Choose this installation if you are familiar with CLI tools, [conda](https://docs.conda.io/en/latest/) and Python.
 This installation allows access to all available features of AlphaMap and even allows to modify its source code directly.
 * [**Docker installation:**](#docker-installation) Choose this installation if you want to use alphamap without any changes to your system.

 ### One-click GUI installation